MaZahn/Programming_Assignment3/CodeBook.md

 ########
 # FINAL DATA SET
-file ProgrammingAssignment_Week4.txt contains subject names, activities and their mean variables for those rows where activies are greater than 0.
+file ProgrammingAssignment_Week4.txt contains subject names, activities and averages of variables of those rows where activies are greater than 0.